 The race has garnered much interest over the years from the betting community and as such brings with it the biggest names in the sport to compete.
 Many champion jockeys and trainers have tested their abilities here through the decades, but only a couple stand out from the crowd.

 Frankie Dettori, arguably the best jockey of his generation, holds the race record for most wins having tasted victory a staggering six times in this race.
 His first win came in 1993 with Inchinor, and his last successful ride was in 2010 with Shakespearean.
-His record is double that of his nearest competitors – Jamie Spencer, Pat Eddery and Steve Cauthen – who all sit on three wins each.
+His record is two more than that of his nearest competitors – Pat Eddery, Lester Piggott and Geoff Lewis – who all sit on four wins each.